knpuniversity/rest/knpu/episode1/application-problem.rst

 like one for expressing calendar data.
 If you were sending calendar data, you might *choose* to use this format.
 Why?
-Because it would mean you're following a standard that is already documented, and whose structure people spent a lot of timing thinking about.
+Because it would mean you're following a standard that is already documented, and whose structure people spent a lot of time thinking about.

 Right now, I just want you to be aware that this exists, and that a lot of people invest a lot of time into answering questions like: "If 2 machines